boveus/hyrax-wiki/Hyrax-Development-Guide.md

 In order to do UI development, you'll want to load the Hyrax test app (`<hyrax directory>/.internal_test_app`) in your browser.

-This section assumes that you have generated the test app via `rake engine_cart:generate`.
+This section assumes that you have generated the test app via `rails engine_cart:generate`.

 1. Only if you are using ActiveFedora earlier than 9.13, you need to copy some configuration files.
 Check your ActiveFedora version with `cd .internal_test_app; bundle show active-fedora`.
 If it's 9.13 or higher, you can skip these steps, go on to step 2.